Causal Invariance Learning via Efficient Nonconvex Optimization: Computationally Efficient Causal Invariance Learning

-In this subsection, we demonstrate that any stationary point of NegDRO converges to the causal effect $\beta^*$ with an increasing regularization parameter $\gamma$.
-The NegDRO objective $\Phi(b)$, as defined in \eqref{eq: obj trans - population}, is not differentiable everywhere because the inner maximization $\max_{\omega\in \Delta^{|\Ec|}}\sum_{e\in \Ec}(w_e - \frac{\gamma}{1+\gamma|\Ec|})\Eb[\ell(\X{e},\Y{e}; b)]$ may have multiple solutions.
-To simplify the analysis and focus on the core insights, we add a ridge penalty on computing the optimal weights of the inner maximization such that the inner maximization has a unique solution and the objective function is differentiable.
-The full treatment of the original NegDRO, which involves the nonsmooth optimization problems, is provided later in Section \ref{subsec: without penalty}.
+Recall in Definition \ref{def: stationary point} that stationary points refer to points where the gradient of the objective function is equal to zero.
+As the inner maximization over the simplex could have multiple solutions, the NegDRO objective $\Phi(b)$, as defined in \eqref{eq: obj trans - population}, may not be differentiable everywhere.
+To simplify the notation and focus on the core insights for handling nonconvexity, we add a ridge penalty parameter into the inner maximization.
+This penalization ensures that the inner maximization problem has a unique solution, thereby ensuring the differentiability of the penalized objective.
+By properly adjusting the penalty parameter, one can show that the convergence rate for the penalized problem is the same as that for the original (nonpenalized and nonsmooth) NegDRO.
+The treatment of the original NegDRO and its theoretical results, which involve technical challenges of nonsmoothness analysis, is provided in Appendix \ref{subsec: without penalty}.